 Previously, he was the Jack Kilby/Texas Instruments Endowed Assistant Professor in the same department from 2020 to 2023; and an Assistant Professor of Computer Science and Engineering at Texas A&M University from 2017 to 2020.
-Alongside his academic career, he has also explored a few exciting opportunities in the industry.
-He was a visiting scholar at Amazon Search from 2021 to 2022; and later became the part-time Director of AI Research & Technology for Picsart from 2022 to 2024, leading the development of cutting-edge GenAI algorithms for visual creation and editing.
+Alongside his academic career, he has also explored multiple exciting opportunities in the industry.
+He was a visiting scholar at Amazon Search from 2021 to 2022, leveraging geometric deep learning for recommendation systems.
+Later, he took on the (part-time) role of Director of AI Research & Technology for Picsart from 2022 to 2024, where he led the company’s ambitious initiative in video generative AI.
 He earned his Ph.D. in Electrical and Computer Engineering from UIUC in 2016, under the guidance of Professor Thomas S. Huang, and his B.E. in EEIS from USTC in 2012.

 At the VITA group, we pursue cutting-edge research spanning the theoretical foundations to practical applications of machine learning (ML).
 Our group's research continues to evolve, embracing new challenges at the forefront of AI and ML.
 We collaborate closely with industry partners and other academic institutions to ensure our work has real-world impact and addresses pressing technological needs.